- Lifespan: 12-14 years

-Affectionately nicknamed Aby, the Abyssinian is one of the oldest known breeds of cat.
+Affectionately nicknamed Aby, the Abyssinian is one of the oldest cat breeds.
 Its origin is somewhat unknown and there are several stories as to how the breed came about.
 They have a similar appearance to ancient Egyptian cats.

 The first Abyssinian cat was brought to England in 1868.
 In the book Cats, Their Points and Characteristics (published in 1874), author Gordon Stables mentions the following…”Zula, the property of Mrs Captain Barrett-Lennard.
 This cat was brought from Abyssinia at the conclusion of the war…” In the Harpers Weekly supplement dated January 27, 1872, there is an illustration of several feline exhibits from the London Crystal Palace show, including an Abyssinian cat.
 In the following write up the journalist writes

-Sadly there are no written records tracing the early Abyssinians in Britain.
+Sadly there is no written record which traces the early Abyssinians in Britain.
 It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as bunny cats.

 The Abyssinian cat was officially recognised as a distinct breed in 1882.
 The first standard of points was published in Harrison Weir’s book in 1889 and the first Abyssinian registered in the National Cat Club Stud book was in 1896.

-The Abyssinian is a long, lithe, muscular, medium-sized cat that is well proportioned.
+The body is long, lithe, muscular and in proportion.
 The legs are long and slender, with small oval paws.
 The tail is thick at the base, long and tapering at the tip.
 Abyssinians weigh between 4.5 – 6 kg (9.9 – 13.2 oz).

-The coat is short, silky and close lying coat with distinct ticking and a beautiful sheen.
+Short, silky and close-lying coat with distinct ticking and a beautiful sheen.

 The Abyssinian comes in four colours, with photos at the end of the article.

-Abyssinians are highly intelligent, extroverted and active cats who thrive on companionship, in fact, they are said to be very dog-like and don’t do well when left on their own for extended periods.
-They are well known for their high energy levels and love of high places.
-If you want somebody who is on the go all the time, then the Abyssinian is the perfect cat for you.
-They love people and like to be included in everyday family life.
+Abyssinians are highly intelligent, extroverted and active cats who thrive on companionship.
+They are very dog-like and don’t do well when left on their own for long.
+Abyssinians are a high energy breed levels and love to be up high, so if you want a cat who is on the go all the time, then the Abyssinian is perfect.
+They love people and like to be a part of everyday family life.
 Abyssinian cats often enjoy a game of fetch with their human companions.
 Abyssinians love everybody, as long as they are the centre of attention they don’t tend to play favourites with any one member of the family.
-Abyssinian cats are also known for their love of riding on the shoulder of their human companion.
-They are sometimes referred to as the ‘clowns of the cat kingdom‘.
+Breeders and Aby lovers refer to them as the clowns of the cat kingdom.

-If you are out of the house for extended periods of time, then it is recommended that your Abyssinian has a companion to keep him company while you are aware.
-Abyssinians thrive on company, and it is important that if you are thinking of adopting an Aby, that you be prepared to give him the time and attention he needs.
+If you are out of the house for long hours, consider adopting two cats.
+Abyssinians thrive on company, and it is important that if you are thinking of adopting an Aby, that you can give him the time and attention he needs.
 Words often used to describe Abyssinians include loyal, active, intelligent, playful and inquisitive.
 They are not an overly talkative cat and have a quiet voice.

 Always buy a purebred cat from a registered cat breeder.
-A backyard breeder may be cheaper, but you don’t know what you are getting and won’t get the guarantees or support a registered breeder will give you.
+A cat from a backyard breeder will cost less, but you don’t know what you will get.
 Try to see the kitten in his environment, and if possible meet his mother too.
 I really believe what you see as a kitten is what you will get.

-I personally recommend buying a kitten who has been raised ‘under foot’, which means he’s been raised in the home, with the breeder and their family.
-This helps to ensure your kitten has been properly socialised not only with his mother and siblings but also with people.
-Kittens should not leave their home until they are at least 12 weeks old, by then they should have received two of the required three vaccinations.
+I personally like to buy a kitten who grew up inside the home with the breeder and their family.
+Kittens should not leave their home until they are at least 12 weeks old, by which time they will have received two vaccinations.
 Many breeders also opt to desex (spay or neuter) the kitten before he goes to his new home.

 The short hair of the Abyssinian coat requires little more than a five-minute groom once a week to removed loose hairs.
 Indoor cats should have their nails trimmed every 4-6 weeks.
 Both grooming and nail trimming should start in kittenhood.